 Open in new tab

 Data on each selected journal were gathered from the following sections of the MDPI-journal web pages: Home, Editorial Board, Special Issues, APC, and Journal Statistics.
 Besides, data were collected from JCR (2018) on the Journal Impact Factor and the Impact Factor Without Self Cites.
 Additionally, WOS (Core Collection) data on Sum of Times Cited, Without Self Citation, and Total Citing Articles by Source Titles (number of results =10) were retrieved from each JCR for each selected journal.
 Exceptionally, data on the MDPI-journal self-citation rates were collected on 3 June 2020, to assure data accuracy in relation to the 2019 self-citation rates.

+Citation analysis used for citation manipulation is a form of misconduct and does not fit best editorial practices (a feature of predatory journals mentioned in Grudniewicz et al.'s (2019) definition.

 The same information was collected from journal web pages, WOS (Core Collection) and JCR for leading journals in each JCR category where the MDPI-journals were indexed.
 In some cases, where an MDPI-journal was indexed in more than one JCR category, the non-MDPI-journal with the highest impact factor was chosen for comparison.

 Results

 There were 53 MDPI-indexed journals in the JCR (2018), 20 of which were ranked Q1, 25 were ranked Q2, and only 8 were ranked Q3 (see Table 1).

+Similarity of journal name

-The first relevant fact of their analysis is that some journals use very similar names to the journals with established reputations, one of the characteristics of predatory journals, with which they prey upon younger researchers and those less well informed on the subject of predatory journals (Xia et al. 2015; Beall 2016; Alrawadieh 2020).
-This is the case, e.g. of the MDPI-journals Cells, Cancers, Polymers, Remote Sensing, Animals and Genes, remarkably similar to other journals established earlier and edited by Elsevier (Cell, Polymer, Gene, Remote Sensing of Environment), Wiley (Cancer), and Cambridge University Press (Animal).
+The first relevant fact of their analysis is that some journals use very similar names to other journals with established reputations, which can be one of the characteristics of predatory journals, with which they could be seen to prey upon those less well informed on the subject of predatory journals (Xia et al. 2015; Beall 2016; Alrawadieh 2020).
+Some examples of the MDPI-journals with names similar to other journals are Cells, Cancers, Polymers, Remote Sensing, Animals and Genes, which seem remarkably similar to other journals established earlier and edited by Elsevier (Cell, Polymer, Gene, Remote Sensing of Environment), Wiley (Cancer), and Cambridge University Press (Animal).

+Content output

-Every MDPI-journal publishes 12 regular yearly issues.
-As shown in Figure 1, the number of articles published in 2019 varied highly, ranging from 226 in Vaccines to 7,414 in Sustainability.
+As shown in Figure 1, the number of articles published in 2019 in each journal varied highly, ranging from 226 in Vaccines to 7,414 in Sustainability.
 Globally, the total number of articles published in 2019 by the 53 MDPI-journals under analysis was 93,240, representing a global increase of 74.95% in 2018.
 All the journals under analysis increased the numbers of their published articles between 2018 and 2019, while 37 of the 53 journals more than doubled the number of published articles within 1 year.
 The increase in the number of published articles between 2018 and 2019 ranged from 554.91% in Medicina to 18.3% in the ISPRS International Journal of Geo-Information (IJGI).
 The average increase in the number of published articles was 148.93%.

 Figure 1.